Journals

 • Studia Doctoralia Psychology and Educational Science

-Studia Doctoralia Psychology and Education is the official journal of The Doctoral School of Psychology and Education Sciences, University of Bucharest, Romania, published by the Doctoral Centre for Interdisciplinary Research, Innovation and Sustainable Development (CCIIDD).
-Audience and potential contributors include scholars, educators, consultants, practitioners, doctoral students, teachers and other professionals from all over the world and in all the applied fields of psychology and education science.
+Studia Doctoralia Psychology and Educational Science is the official journal of The Doctoral School of Psychology and Educational Sciences, University of Bucharest, Romania, published by the Doctoral Centre for Interdisciplinary Research, Innovation and Sustainable Development (CCIIDD).

 • Studia Politica.
 Romanian Political Science Review

 Studia Politica.
-Romanian Political Science Review publishes high quality, peer-reviewed articles in all major areas of political science, including Romanian politics, European politics, political theory, comparative politics, political sociology, public policy, international relations, and global studies.
-Founded in 2001 and focusing particularly on Central Eastern Europe, it welcomes contributions on a wide range of geographical areas and topics that aim to advance the field through both theoretical and empirical innovative studies.
-The journal invites submissions of original articles, book reviews, and reviews essays.
+Romanian Political Science Review publishes high quality, peer-reviewed, open-access articles in all major areas of political science, including Romanian politics, European politics, political theory, comparative politics, political sociology, public policy, international relations, and global studies.

 • Styles of Communication